 Look for these Water Heater Explosion Signs

-- Open Relief Valve – No one wants their water heater to turn into a five-foot missile, that’s why those units are equipped with a T&P valve that opens and releases water to lower the excess pressure.
+- Open Relief Valve – No one wants their water heater to turn into a four-foot missile, that’s why those units are equipped with a relief valve that opens and releases water to lower the pressure.
 You shouldn’t worry if you see it once or twice, but if you notice your relief valve is constantly open, it means the pressure inside your tank is consistently too high and is at risk of bursting.

 - Rusty-Looking Water – Rust is a water heater’s worst enemy.
 Fortunately, water heaters come equipped with an internal “sacrificial” anode rod that attracts the water molecules responsible for rust.
 Though it can last for several years, eventually it will rust, and then the rust will come after your tank.
 When that happens, tank failure and a burst is likely, so if your water looks rusty, it’s possible that your anode rod has deteriorated.
 More obviously, if you notice rust on the water heater itself, it’s time to have the unit serviced or replaced.